 Certain works are not covered by the CLA Licence, as the copyright owner has intentionally excluded them from this scheme.
-The lists of these works can be checked on the CLA website: www.cla.org.uk/excluded-works.
+The lists of these works can be checked on the CLA website:

 Similarly, the following published works are not covered by the CLA licence.
 If the copyright has not expired then you will need to evaluate on an individual basis.
 These include:

-- maps and charts consult the Ordnance Survey or Google maps or other source for the necessary permissions. - newspapers consult the Newspaper Licensing Agency for the necessary licence. - printed sheet music including lyrics unless the work is out of copyright, direct permission has been granted, or the use falls under one of the limited copyright exceptions.
-Please note that certain copyright owners have agreed that they will not institute proceedings if copies are made in certain circumstances in respect of music both printed and published in the UK, notwithstanding the Copyright, Designs and Patents Act 1988 - please see the Music Publishers Association's Code of Fair Practice on the Graphic Copying of Music. - workbooks, workcards or assignment sheets.
+- maps and charts consult the Ordnance Survey or Google maps or other source for the necessary permissions. - newspapers consult the Newspaper Licensing Agency for the necessary licence. - printed sheet music including lyrics (unless the work is out of copyright, direct permission has been granted, or the use falls under one of the limited copyright exceptions).
+Please note that certain copyright owners have agreed that they will not institute proceedings if copies are made in certain circumstances in respect of music both printed and published in the UK, notwithstanding the Copyright, Designs and Patents Act 1988 - please see the Music Publishers Association's Code of Fair Practice on the Graphic Copying of Music. - workbooks, work cards or assignment sheets.

-If u3as want to purchase this licence they can do so from the Third Age Trust for £60 per year.
+If u3as want to purchase this licence they can do so from the Third Age Trust for £60 per year via our online form: CLA Licence Application Form.
+Please check that your U3A has a current CLA licence before copying or re-using any digital or printed material.

-5.4.2 Licences to show films and other audio-visual material in public
+3.4.2 Licences to show films and other audio-visual material in public